stevencombs/retrocombs.github.io/_posts/2020/2020-11-22-unbox-setup-wyze-headphones.md

 ## Have Questions?

-Well, I can see by the time on [WYZE Band (#Ad)](https://amzn.to/2PXhPQM) that I've already taken up too much of your time!
-Have questions about the WYZE Headphones?
+Well, I can see by the time on [Wyze Band (#ad)](https://amzn.to/2PXhPQM) that I've already taken up too much of your time!
+Have questions about the Wyze Headphones?
 Post them in the comments below and I'll do my best to answer them.